-Constitutional Criminal Procedure
+Constitutional Criminal Procedure [70359]

-(3-0-3) Snead
+(3-0-3) Bradley/Snead

-Examines the manner in which, and the extent to which, the U.S. Constitution-particularly the Fourth, Fifth, and Sixth Amendments-regulates the investigation.
-Topics include the incorporation of the Bill of Rights, search and seizure, interrogation, and the right to counsel.
+Examines the manner in which, and the extent to which, the U.S. Constitution-particularly the Fourth, Fifth, and Sixth Amendments-regulates the investigation and prosecution of crime.
+Topics include the incorporation of the Bill of Rights, search and seizure, interrogation, the right to counsel, pre-trial procedure, trial-by-jury, and double jeopardy.
 Although no longer required for graduation, this course is recommended for students interested in advanced study and/or practice in the criminal-law field.
 While not a formal prerequisite, the course is highly recommended for students interested in enrolling in Federal Criminal Law (LAW 70362), Criminal and Scientific Evidence (LAW 70205), or Complex Criminal Litigation (LAW 70361).